 The historical Jewish quarter – Jewish Suburbia is located out of the city walls, it contains a number of Jewish sights built between the 18th-19th centuries.
 The Old Synagogue, bet bidras (school), a mikvah (ritual bath).
 The Bardejov Holocaust Memorial is near the entrance.
-It is very well reconstructed complex.
+It is a very well reconstructed complex.

 6, Franciscan church and monastery – standing near the town walls, built in the 14th century.
 Up to 1528, the church belonged to the Order of St. Augustin, later the Franciscan order moved in.

-7, Bikur Cholim Synagogue – it is located in a Klastorsk street, few steps from the Town Hall square, an example of a well-preserved synagogue.
+7, Bikur Cholim Synagogue – it is located in Klastorsk street, few steps from the Town Hall square, an example of a well-preserved synagogue.
 The synagogue was established in 1929 by a Jewish charitable association called Chevra Bikur Cholim.

 A SHORT HISTORY OVERVIEW

 The oldest written documents go back to 1241.
-The arrival of German colonists after the Tartar invasion (an invasion between 1240-1241 at the present-day Slovakia and neighboring countries) started development of a prospering and flourishing medieval town.
+The arrival of German colonists after the Tartar invasion (an invasion between 1240-1241 at present-day Slovakia and neighboring countries) started the development of a prospering and flourishing medieval town.

-The location was strategic as it lies on an ancient trade route connecting the Baltic sea with the Black sea.
+The location was strategic as it lies on an ancient trade route connecting the Baltic Sea with the Black sea.

-Hungarian king Louis I gave privileges to Bardejov – free royal town and also ordered to build city walls and bastions around the town.
+Hungarian king Louis I gave privileges to Bardejov – a free royal town and also ordered to build city walls and bastions around the town.

-Around 4 days, hundreds of dancers, musicians, theatre, handicrafts, attractions, games and competitions for children.
+Around 4 days, hundreds of dancers, musicians, theatre, handicrafts, attractions, games, and competitions for children.
 Bardejov fair is the closing event of the official Bardejov Cultural Summer.